Hudson's Bay Company: Rent obligation under charter

+Donation

+In December 2025, the Weston family and Thomson family agreed to jointly pay $18 million for the royal charter document and donate it joint ownership of the Archives of Manitoba, the Manitoba Museum, the Canadian Museum of History, and the Royal Ontario Museum.

 Corporate affairs

 Historical hierarchy

 In the 18th and 19th centuries, Hudson's Bay Company operated with a very rigid employee hierarchy.
 This hierarchy essentially broke down into two levels; the officers and the servants.
 The officers were the factors, masters and chief traders, clerks and surgeons.
 The servants were the tradesmen, boatmen, and labourers.
 The officers essentially ran the fur trading posts.
 They had many duties which included supervising the workers in their trade posts, valuing the furs, and keeping trade and post records.
 In 1821, when Hudson's Bay Company and the North West Company merged, the hierarchy became even stricter and the lines between officers and servants became virtually impossible to cross.
 Officers in charge of individual trading posts had much responsibility because they were directly in charge of enforcing the policies made by the governor and committee (the board) of the company.
 One of these policies was the price of particular furs and trade goods.
 These prices were called the Official and Comparative Standards.
 Made-Beaver, the quality measurement of the pelt, was the means of exchange used by Hudson's Bay Company to define the Official and Comparative Standards.
 Because the governor was stationed in London, England, they needed to have reliable officers managing the trade posts halfway around the world.
 Because the fur trade was a very dynamic market, HBC needed to have some form of flexibility when dealing with prices and traders.
 Price fluctuation was deferred to the officers in charge of the trade posts, and the head office recorded any difference between the company's standard and that set by the individual officers.
 Overplus, or any excess revenue gained by officers, was strictly documented to insure that it was not being pocketed and taken from the company.
 This strict yet flexible hierarchy exemplifies how Hudson's Bay Company was able to be so successful while still having its central management and trade posts located so far apart.